studio6six/rpi5/README.md

 - **Potential for expansion**: The Pi and containerization allow for easy addition of future services.
 (This is implied but good to call out)
 - **Cost-effectiveness**: Building a powerful home lab at a potentially lower cost than traditional server hardware.
 (Also implied, but worth mentioning)

+## Raspberry Pi 5

+The foundation of this home lab begins with a fresh installation of Raspberry Pi OS (formerly Raspbian) on a high-speed SD card.
+This involves downloading the latest Raspberry Pi OS image from the official Raspberry Pi website and flashing it onto the SD card using a tool like the Raspberry Pi Imager.
+Once the image is written, the SD card is inserted into the Raspberry Pi 5, and the device is powered on.
+The initial boot process involves configuring basic settings such as the hostname, setting up a user account, enabling SSH for remote access (essential for headless operation), and connecting to the local network.
+Expanding the file system to utilize the entire SD card capacity is also a crucial first step.
+From this point, the Pi is ready for further configuration, including installing necessary software packages and preparing for the Portainer installation, which will form the basis of our application deploymen

 ### **Features**